jeremyhahn/go-trusted-platform/README.md

     # Verifier
     make verifier

-After attestation completes, you should see a new `attestation` folder appears that looks something like this (on the verifier side):
+After attestation completes, you should see a new `attestation` folder appear that looks something like this (on the verifier side):

-This example demonstrates a Certificate Authority with PKCS #8, PKCS #11, and TPM 2.0 key store enabled, and RSA-PSS, ECDSA and Ed25519 keys configured to enable simultaneous signing with any of the configured keys.
+This example demonstrates a Certificate Authority with PKCS #8, PKCS #11, and TPM 2.0 key store modules configured with RSA (PSS), ECDSA and Ed25519 keys configured to enable simultaneous signing with any of the configured keys.
 In addition, PKCS #8 and TPM 2.0 keys support secondary password protection, using key level passwords in addition to the PIN used to secure the keys at the hardware level.
-The passwords are stored in the *platform key store* as HMAC secrets with an optional PCR policy that allows retrieval of the password as long as the platform is in it's approved state.
+The passwords are stored in the *Platform Key Store* as HMAC secrets with an optional PCR policy that allows retrieval of the password as long as the platform is in it's approved state.
 The key store PINs have the `.pin` extension in their file names, while secondary passwords are stored using only their common names.

 Note that the TPM 2.0 spec does not support Twisted Edward Curves (Ed25519).
-Many budget friendly HSM's don't support it either.
-Be sure to check the specifications on your PKCS #11 HSM to confirm support.
+Many budget friendly HSM's also don't support twisted curves.
+Be sure to check the specifications on your HSM and to confirm support.

  ```
 attestation/verifier/trusted-data/